Mexico captures infamous drug lord Rafael Caro Quintero

 But, Duarte said, Caro Quintero “is only part (of the conflict), the conflict doesn’t end.”

-Associated Press writers AP writers Mark Stevenson, María Verza and Christopher Sherman in Mexico City contributed to this report.
+Associated Press writers Mark Stevenson and María Verza in Mexico City contributed to this report.